-The sample consisted of 28,146 adults (18+) across the U.S., with approximately 500 respondents per state, plus the District of Columbia.
+The sample consisted of 27,564 adults (18+) across the U.S., with approximately 500 respondents per state, plus the District of Columbia.
+To provide additional utility for researchers working with the data, the 2015 NFCS included oversamples in four large states, for a total of 1,000 respondents each in CA, IL, NY, and TX.

 - Respondents were drawn using non-probability quota sampling from established online panels consisting of millions of individuals who have been recruited to join, and who are offered incentives in exchange for participating in online surveys.
-Specifically, the panels used for this survey were provided by SSI (Survey Sampling International) and Research Now.
-These panels use industry-standard techniques to verify the identities of their panel members and to ensure that their demographic characteristics are valid and up-to-date. - Within each state, quotas were set to approximate Census distributions for age by gender, ethnicity, education level, and income based on data from the Census Bureau's American Community Survey. - A pure probability sample of over 25,000 observations would have an estimated margin of error of half a percentage point (i.e., plus or minus 0.5 percent), and the margin of error would increase somewhat for sub-groupings of the sample.
-As in all survey research, there are possible sources of error-such as coverage, nonresponse and measurement error-that could affect the results. - Note: As with the NFCS National Survey, we did not specifically target heads of households or primary financial decision-makers.
+Specifically, the panels used for this survey were provided by SSI (Survey Sampling International), EMI Online Research Solutions, & Research Now.
+These panels use industry-standard techniques to verify the identities of their panel members and to ensure that their demographic characteristics are valid and up-to-date.
+For additional details on sample and response statistics, contact Gary Mottola or Olivia Valdes. - Within each state, quotas were set to approximate Census distributions for age by gender, ethnicity, education level, and income based on data from the Census Bureau's American Community Survey. - A pure probability sample of over 25,000 observations would have an estimated margin of error of half a percentage point (i.e., plus or minus 0.5 percent), and the margin of error would increase somewhat for sub-groupings of the sample.
+As in all survey research, there are possible sources of error-such as coverage, nonresponse and measurement error-that could affect the results. - Note: As with previous NFCS State-by-State surveys, we did not specifically target heads of households or primary financial decision-makers.